-Students must satisfy all student ministry requirements, as outlined in the Academic Catalog.
+Students must satisfy all student ministry requirements.

 Grading System

 All records of attendance and evaluation of assignments and tests are to be maintained by the instructor.
 Grades earned are recorded on student transcripts.
 Additionally, grades may be checked throughout the semester on Populi.